 A phrase is a collection of words (technically an ordered collection of words) which make sense.
 Thus "boy goat dog swim or" is not a phrase as it does not make sense.
 A proposition or a statement is a phrase which is a declarative sentence; it states or declares something to be true.
-This can either be true (T) or false (F); if P is a proposition then its truth value is either T or F.
+This can either be true (T) or false (F); if P is a proposition then its truth value is either T or F. Thus "the dog flies quickly" is a proposition as it does make sense (although it may be false!).

-Given propositions P, Q, R the we can form more complicated propositions by the use of the $logical\ symbols \sim, \land, \lor, \Rightarrow, \forall, \exists\ read\ "not, and, or, implies, for every, there exists".$
+Given propositions P, Q, R the we can form more complicated propositions by the use of the logical symbols $\sim, \wedge, \lor, \Rightarrow, \forall, \exists$, read "not, and, or, implies, for every, there exists".